|

-Artist Statement 2008
+Artist Statement 2014

 I live beside the sea, live and breathe it.
 The moods, sunlight breaking through for a fleeting moment.
 I rarely think about what I am going to paint before I approach a canvas.
 All my favourite paintings are spur of the moment happenings that develop on ther canvas as I paint.
 I need this freedom to fully express myself.
-I never go out into the field and set myself up to paint a specific scene, everything I do is from memory which enables me total movement in any direction the painting decides to take me and then they become my own work.
+I never go out into the field and set myself up to paint a specific scene, everything I do is from memory which enables me total movement in any direction the painting decides to take me and then they become my own work

 My childhood was largely spent here in West Cork during the Sixties.
 I absorbed the life and images became embedded in my mind.
 People like the sadly missed Dan Murphy, the harbour master, who cared for the boats.
 Each Winter he would tar my mother's boat to protect it against the elements.
 I well remember listening to him.
 One of the things he was once heard to say to the local fishermen was 'go after the fish before they die of old age'.
 Dan smoked a pipe and often soon after puffing it a few times he would tuck it away under the peak of his cap.
 I suppose as a child I wondered if his hair would ever catch fire!